-When you are faced with unfavourable situations while driving, the sway bars help your car stabilize.
-Without them, your car could go out of control in an instant, which is why maintaining the health of sway bars is necessary.
+When you are faced with unfavorable situations while driving, the sway bars help your car stabilize.
+Without them, your car could go out of control in an instant, which is why maintaining the health of sway bars is essential.

 When a sway bar does wear out, it can either have a small effect on your daily drive or it can completely obliterate your car’s stability.
-Therefore, it is best to know the signs of a failing sway bar beforehand.
+Therefore, it is best to know the signs of a failing sway bar before things get too serious.

 Signs of a Bad Sway Bar

 The sway bar has rubber bushings on its two ends where the bar links to other suspension parts.
 The biggest issue with a sway bar is its deteriorating bushings.

 These bushings are made of rubber, a material that is easily compromised once it comes under stress.
 Most of the time, simply replacing the bushings can solve your suspension woes.
 However, it is better to know when to change them rather than wondering when they will fail.

 1. Clatter or Squeaking Sound from the Suspension

 As mentioned before, the bushings are the root cause of sway bar failure.
 When bushings deteriorate, they start to make a rattling noise which can be heard if you drive over a speed bump.
 In extreme cases, the clatter can even be heard on straight stretches of road.
 When this happens, you should immediately visit the mechanic for a checkup.